Get to Know: Bondurant

 Bondurant in one sentence: Life connecting the dots — The City of Bondurant has been connecting people to opportunities for more than 135 years.
 With a tight-knit yet growing community, Bondurant residents and businesses are passionate about connecting to each other while welcoming visitors and new community members alike.
 Families are drawn to the convenience of location to the metro, a strong school system and a safe community for raising future generations.

-Hidden gems and unexpected finds in Bondurant: The Bondurant business community is growing especially downtown and in our business district.
-Off the Rails Quilting Shop, a nationally recognized quilting destination, Little House on Main, a great boutique, award winning coffee shop Somewhere in the Middle and Homeslice Pies are a few newer additions to the community that are hidden gems.
+Hidden gems and unexpected finds in Bondurant: The Bondurant business community continues to grow, especially in the downtown and business district areas.
+Local favorites like Off the Rails Quilting Shop, a nationally recognized quilting destination, Little House on Main, Somewhere in the Middle Coffee Shop and Homeslice Pies are just a few of the hidden gems adding to the community's charm.

-Community traditions and annual events: Summerfest sponsored by the local Men's Club and Celebrate Bondurant sponsored by the Bondurant Chamber of Commerce are two events that celebrate the community.
-Bondu Blues & Brews is an annual event that includes music, a homebrewing competition, events and more.
-The BrickHouse Music Series is a can’t-miss for music fans and during the holiday season, be sure to check out the Merry & Bright Parade and Santa Social.
-Give back and support the community during the Head Shaving for Childrens Cancer Research fundraiser, sponsored by the St. Baldrick’s Foundation.
+Community traditions and annual events: Bondurant Summerfest, sponsored by the local Men’s Club, and community events hosted by the Bondurant Chamber of Commerce celebrate the spirit of the city.
+Bondu Blues & Brews is a signature annual event featuring live music, a homebrewing competition and family-friendly activities.
+During the holiday season, be sure to check out the Merry & Bright Parade and other festive events that bring the community together.

 Best way to get connected: Attend events, stop by the library, check out BrickHouse Fitness for fitness classes and connect with the Men's Club or the Bondurant Civic club to get involved in the community.